shervinsahba/obsidian-icewind/DM/Mounts and Travel Time.md

 Notes:
  - **Endurance and Exhaustion.** At the given endurance duration, if a short rest is not taken, mounts and characters on foot suffer 3 levels of revised exhaustion.
  - **Hauling: Axe Beaks.** Axe Beaks are not known to haul sleds nor wagons due to their fickle and fiery nature.
-Significant training would be required.
 Thus they are most commonly used for a single rider and small cargo.
 For reference, an axe beak's carrying capacity is 420 lbs.
+Significant training and a strong bond would be required for axe beaks to consent to haul cargo.
- - **Hauling: Dogsleds.** All given speeds are for an assumed load of up to 720 lbs, the maximum hauling capacity of two dogs, typically a rider or two and light cargo.
-If hauling a greater load using more dogs, then use the speed and endurance statistics for a dogsled team with two fewer dogs.
+ - **Hauling: Dogsleds.** While the maximum hauling capacity for dogs scales with the number of dogs, the given speeds in this table are for an assumed load of up to 720 lbs.
+This load covers the maximum hauling capacity of two dogs and constitutes the musher and light cargo or a couple passengers.
+If hauling a greater load than 720 lbs, then use the speed and endurance statistics for a dogsled team with two fewer dogs.
  - **Mounted combat.** The agility of an Axe Beak lends itself to mounted combat, acting as if the rider was mounted on a horse.
 The dogsled is less flexible in this regard.